etheleon/pAss/README.md

 Muscle

 Perl
- * Set::IntervalTree - this requires GCC newer than 4.1.2 which is on our current servers
+ * Set::IntervalTree - this requires GCC newer than 4.1.2.